KevinVan720/morphable_shape/README.md

 );
 ```

-You can also specify the border with, color (or gradient) using the
+You can also specify the border width, color (or gradient) using the
 DynamicBorderSide class:
 ```dart
 var border=DynamicBorderSide(